stackitcloud/stackit-cli/docs/stackit_argus_scrape-configs_create.md

 ### Examples

 ```
-  Create a Scrape Config job using default configuration
+  Create a Scrape Config job on Argus instance "xxx" using default configuration
   $ stackit argus scrape-configs create

-  Create a Scrape Config job using an API payload sourced from the file "./payload.json"
+  Create a Scrape Config job on Argus instance "xxx" using an API payload sourced from the file "./payload.json"
-  $ stackit argus scrape-configs create --payload @./payload.json
+  $ stackit argus scrape-configs create --payload @./payload.json --instance-id xxx

-  Create a Scrape Config job using an API payload provided as a JSON string
+  Create a Scrape Config job on Argus instance "xxx" using an API payload provided as a JSON string
-  $ stackit argus scrape-configs create --payload "{...}"
+  $ stackit argus scrape-configs create --payload "{...}" --instance-id xxx

   Generate a payload with default values, and adapt it with custom values for the different configuration options
   $ stackit argus scrape-configs generate-payload > ./payload.json
   <Modify payload in file, if needed>
-  $ stackit argus scrape-configs create --payload @./payload.json
+  $ stackit argus scrape-configs create --payload @./payload.json --instance-id xxx
 ```

 ### Options